sebastian-dasse/bachelor-presentation/README.md

 ## Full setup

-You can also run the presentation from a local web server.
-The following instructions will set up such a server as well as all of the development tasks needed to make edits to the reveal.js source code.
+You can also run the presentation from a local web server, which can be set up through the following instructions.

 1. Install [Node.js](http://nodejs.org/)